Lysefjord at the start and finish

 The other means to reach Lysebotn is by ferry from Stavanger.
 You will pass the famous Pulpit rock and if you are lucky you can see it from below.

 I advise cyclists however to take the road from Ovre Sirdal as it is really a treat to drive through this beautiful landscape.

 And the tunnel is a dual carriageway so in that respect you don't have to fear that cars cannot overtake you or for cars coming towards you when cycling through the tunnel.

-I have cycled other tunnels in Norway and then this tunnel is not a problem for cyclists.
-There is also no sign that cyclists are prohibited like I have seen for other tunnels in Norway (see below for one of the tunnels in the Hardangervidda climb in Norway from Eidfjord to Dyranut).).
+I have cycled other tunnels in Norway, and feel this tunnel is not a problem for cyclists.
+There is also no sign that cyclists are prohibited like I have seen for other tunnels in Norway (see below for one of the tunnels in the Hardangervidda climb in Norway from Eidfjord to Dyranut).

 Example of tunnel where cyclists are prohibited (sign highlighted at right of photos)

-So I really do not see the need to start after the tunnel (This would imply btw you would need to park at Restaurant Øygardstølen and then descent to the tunnel and go up again.
-You will miss 3km of the ascent at 6.37%!
+So I really do not see the need to start after the tunnel (This would imply that you would need to park at Restaurant Øygardstølen and then descent to the tunnel and go up again.
+You will miss 3km of the ascent at 6.37%!)

 Last but not least, you are not only near to the famous Pulpit Rock but also near to:

 “Kjeragbolten is a boulder located on the mountain Kjerag in Forsand municipality in Rogaland county, Norway.
 The rock itself is a 5-cubic-metre (180 cu ft) glacial deposit wedged in the mountain's crevasse.
 It is a popular tourist destination and is accessible without any climbing equipment.
 However, it is suspended above a 984-metre (3,228 ft) deep abyss.
 It is also a popular site for BASE jumping.
 The boulder is located just southwest of the village of Lysebotn, just south of the Lysefjorden” (Wikipedia - Kjeragbolten).